 The details of the immovable property, such as the street and house number, the municipality and the data recorded in the Land Registry, are inserted here.
 As a rule, the surface area stated here is based on the data recorded in the public registers.
 Those data may differ from the actual situation, see Article 6.11.
-Finally, the purchase price is filled in, both in figures and in words.
+In addition, a specification of the condominium can be provided, e.g. whether the condominium includes a parking space.